Sustainable Camping Habits For the Outdoors

 Nothing can ruin a camping trip quicker than finding human feces at your campsite.
 It’s a problem we see much too often, especially in popular areas.
 This poses a serious health risk to humans and wildlife and pollutes the natural environment.
 There are many ways to properly dispose of human waste.

 - Portable toilets are a great option.
 They allow you to pack out your waste, they can be reused, and most are convenient and easy to use.
 Be sure to dispose of your waste at designated areas like RV dump stations and designated vault toilets.
-This greatly reduces the impact on campsites and the environment.
+This greatly reduces the impact on campsites and the environment. this Camco Portable Travel Toilet is an affordable option.
+If you’re looking for something with some privacy, try this Cleanwaste Portable Toilet System.

 - Bury your waste.
 If you’ve made it this far, I’m sure you’ve packed your trowel.
 Select a location at least 200 feet from trails, water sources and campsites, where it’s unlikely someone will walk or setup camp.
 Dig a “cat hole” 6-8 inches deep and 4-6 inches in diameter.
 Do your business.
 Cover it with dirt and disguise it with natural materials.
 Remember to pack out your tissue and toilet paper.